kstenerud/dogma/kbnf.md

 ### `uint` Function

-The `uint` function creates an expression that matches an unsigned integer encoded to the specified number of bits, within the specified value range.
+The `uint` function creates an expression that matches an unsigned integer [range](#ranges) encoded to the specified number of bits, within the specified value range.
 If the value range doesn't fit, the grammar is malformed.

-TODO: Value ranges...

 ```kbnf
 uint(bit_count: unsigned, value: unsigned): expression